bradware/data-pipelines/README.md

 * [Scala](http://www.scala-lang.org/download)
 * [Kafka](http://kafka.apache.org/downloads.html) (v9)

-**Note**: These are included in the build.sbt file, however to locally run kafka-topics on your machine you must have kafka-9 source
+**Note**: These are included in the build.sbt file, however to locally run topics on your machine you must have the source

 ## Installation